 Which presentation format works better?
 In the eyes of the homeowner he now can see that you as the contractor will invest a lot of time and the laborer is relatively valued appropriately.
 Again, remind the homeowner of what is involved in your time and that it isn’t unreasonable to pay that amount for someone with experience.
 The $30 an hour for the laborer covers his basic gross wage, the associated taxes, benefits, insurance and transportation.
 Use the mechanic as the defense for the fee structure.
 Seriously, the mechanic goes to a class and suddenly he’s an expert; you on the other hand had to grind it out for more than 10 years just to get a little respect for your knowledge.

 For those of you as homeowners, you need to realize that running a construction company is just like any other business.
 There is a lot involved.
 The overhead costs and the real cost of finding carpenters that actually know what to do is tuff.
-Most applicants for an opening are either alcoholics, drug addicts or have a slew of legal issues.
-So it takes 100’s of applicants to finally hire a decent human being to be a carpenter.
+Most applicants for a job opening are either alcoholics, drug addicts or have a slew of legal issues.
+It takes 100’s of applicants to finally hire a qualified candidate as a carpenter.
 Your better carpenters have about 10 years of experience and are in the late 20’s and early 30’s.
 Just like everyone else, they have families and they deserve a decent wage for their services.
-So please don’t expect to pay $6.71 for a stud.
+Please don’t expect to pay $6.71 for a stud.
 The reality is that there is lot of work involved in generating an estimate and getting the job done right and legally!

 Yes, you can find a guy out there that will do it for $100.
 You better pray that he doesn’t hurt himself at your home.
 The legal fees alone will almost build an addition to your house.
 The key that identifies the legitimate contractor from the illegal guy is the issue related to the deposit or money down for materials.
 The legitimate contractor asks for a small down payment like 5% or 10% of the contract.
 Then he stipulates in the contract that upon delivery of the first load of materials to your driveway, he requires 25 – 33% payment.
 This is normal in this industry.